Prior to Court

 Step 1: Eviction Notice

-You may receive an eviction notice telling you when your landlord wants you to move out.
+You may receive an Eviction Notice (also called a Lease Termination Notice or Notice to Quit) telling you when your landlord wants you to move out.
 You do not have to move out by that date.
 Your landlord must take you to court in order to evict you.

 Step 2: Court Complaint

 If you do not move out, the landlord can file an Eviction Complaint against you in Municipal Court.
 The Complaint should state the reason your landlord is evicting you and the date/time of the court hearing.
 The Complaint should be sent to you by mail, attached to your door or hand delivered.

 Eviction hearings are in Municipal Court at 1339 Chestnut St, 6th Floor.
 You must arrive on time to court, or you will likely lose.
 On the date of your scheduled hearing, you have legal options and may raise legal defenses: request a continuance, have a hearing in front of a judge or come to a written agreement with your landlord, often called a Judgment by Agreement.
 These types of agreements are binding and cannot be appealed.

 If you lose at the hearing, you will have 10 calendar days to file an appeal in the Court of Common Pleas, City Hall, Room 296.
 The appeal stops an eviction from taking place until the court rules on the case, as long as you pay ongoing rent to the court.